 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Excelsior Springs, MO, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in and around Excelsior Springs, MO – you are securing your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Excelsior Springs and beyond:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Excelsior Springs, MO, you aren’t just choosing the ideal DWI administrative hearing lawyer lawyer in Excelsior Springs, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Excelsior Springs and beyond:

 A DWI/DUI arrest in Excelsior Springs, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Excelsior Springs, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Excelsior Springs, MO.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Excelsior Springs, MO.